wdswihart/cardgame/CardgameClient/readme.md

 ---

-Now we have everything in place to bind our button to this view model.
+Now we have everything in place to bind our button to this view client.model.
 This will require changes only in the ExampleView controller.

 ```java